JeremyKrick/RAG/README.md

-# Ready Tensor RAG Demo
+# RAG Demo

 This project demonstrates a retrieval-augmented generation (RAG) workflow that answers questions about the U.S. Navy BUPERSINST 1900.8 policy manual.
-A Jupyter notebook orchestrates document ingestion, chunking, embedding, and querying with LangChain, while the final cell exposes an interactive Gradio chatbot powered by Groq’s Llama 3.1 model.
+A Jupyter notebook orchestrates document ingestion, chunking, embedding, and querying with LangChain, while the final cell exposes an interactive Gradio chatbot powered by Meta's Llama-3.1-8B model hosted by Groq.
 Use it to explore the policy quickly without manually scanning the PDF.

 ## Key Features
 - Loads and inspects the BUPERSINST 1900.8 PDF to verify the source material.
 - Splits the document into semantic chunks and embeds them with OpenAI’s `text-embedding-3-large`.
 - Persists embeddings to both Chroma (on-disk) and an in-memory vector store for fast retrieval.
-- Generates grounded answers by combining retrieved context with Groq’s Llama 3.1 model.
+- Generates grounded answers by combining retrieved context with Meta’s Llama-3.1-8B model.
 - Provides a Gradio UI so non-technical users can chat with the policy document.

 ## Requirements